bergesinstitute/graf-method/book-1-unit-3.md

 # Going to places in Spanish

-We use the present tense (the only tense we’ve seen for now) for expressing habits.
+We use the present tense (the only tense we've seen for now) for expressing habits.
 Here is an example using the present tense for describing activities we usually do during the week:

     Los lunes voy al gimnasio.